logphile/logphile-blog/content/blog/ditch-the-portal-create-entra-users-with-powershell-plus-graph/index.md

 showHero: false
 ---

+---

 One-off user creation is fine—until you need scale, consistency, and future-proofing.
 That’s where Microsoft Graph comes in.
-In this post, I’ll walk you through how to create Microsoft Entra ID users using **PowerShell and Microsoft Graph**—with clean, scalable scripting.
+In this post, I’ll walk you through how to create Microsoft Entra ID users using *PowerShell and Microsoft Graph*—with clean, scalable scripting.

+---

-## 🕰️ A (Very) Brief History of Microsoft Graph
+{{< headingrow icon="logphile-hourglass" text="A (Very) Brief History of Microsoft Graph" >}}

 Introduced in 2015, Microsoft Graph unified dozens of fragmented Microsoft APIs—Azure AD, Exchange, SharePoint, Teams—into a single, modern endpoint.
 It's now the backbone of identity and data access across Microsoft 365 and Azure services.
 Microsoft is phasing out older modules like AzureAD and MSOnline in favor of Graph, making it the go-to tool for cloud-native management and automation.

-## 💡 Smarter Entra ID User Creation with PowerShell + Graph
+{{< headingrow icon="logphile-brain" text="Smarter Entra ID User Creation with PowerShell + Graph" >}}

 Here’s how to automate Entra ID user creation using PowerShell and Microsoft Graph—with smart defaults, error handling, and dynamic group assignment.
 Creating users through the Azure Portal works... until it doesn’t.
 Once you’re dealing with onboarding, consistency, or dynamic environments, it’s time to automate.

-## ⚙️ Prerequisites
+{{< headingrow icon="logphile-checklist" text="Prerequisites" >}}

 Before we start scripting, make sure you have: